Media documentation of the September 11 attacks

 A museum panel showing international headlines on September 12.
 Most of the images on the headlines are images of United Airlines Flight 175 hitting the South Tower.

 During the September 11 attacks of 2001, a series of four coordinated terrorist attacks by the Islamic terrorist group al-Qaeda, killed 2,977 people, injured over 6,000, and caused at least $10 billion in infrastructure and property damage.
 Multiple others have died due to 9/11-related cancer and respiratory diseases in the months and years following the attacks, leading the numbers impacted to continually shift to reflect the new numbers.

-Some of the victims were able to document their experiences, or the experiences of others, and created well-known images and videos to document the attacks and their trauma.
-The media produced during and after the attacks were used to help identify victims, for investigations into the attacks and to document the attacks for history amongst other reasons.
+Some of the victims were able to document their experiences, or the experiences of others, and created well-known images and videos of the attacks and their trauma.
+The media produced during and after the attacks were used to help identify victims, for investigations into the attacks, and to document the attacks for history, among, other reasons.
 Many media forms were used, specifically photography and videography from passersby on the streets or surrounding areas, freelance photographers, and media crews around the city.

+9/11 is believed to be the most photographed day in history and the record breaking 93-hour continuous news coverage marked the longest uninterrupted news event in American television history.

 The large spread of images and video along with the lasting impact on the population caused many of the images and videos to be in the top of the list of performances given recognition in mid-2002.
 In broadcast journalism, the Peabody Awards went to ABC and NPR for their channels' documentation of the attacks, and the Pulitzer Prizes were awarded to six events around the attacks, including two in photography.